zwolner/learn-deploy-on-day-one-cb-gh-000/README.md

 #### Add your Profile page

   1. Copy another students `student-name.html` file and rename it to your name.
-  2. Double-check that you added your cover and profile photo to the `img` directory
-  3. Open up `your-name.html` and modify it with your information (links, bio etc).
+  2. Open up `your-name.html` and modify it with your information (links, bio etc).

 #### Add To The Index